How to Build Tension in Sapphic Erotica for Maximum Impact

 Give This a Try

 Take a scene where your characters first touch physically.
-Delete that moment entirely.
+Temporarily remove that moment.

 FAQ